On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: The real Lagrangian in

-As described above, the eight real points on each fiber which are invariant under the involution are precisely the $2$-torsion points of the torus $\Hom(\Lambda_b,U(1))$, recalling that $\Lambda$ denotes the sheaf of integral tangent vectors in $TB_0$.
+As described above, the eight real points on each fiber $b \in B_0$ which are invariant under the involution are precisely the $2$-torsion points of the torus $\Hom(\Lambda_b,U(1))$, recalling that $\Lambda$ denotes the sheaf of integral tangent vectors in $TB_0$.
 Identifying $\Hom(\Lambda_b,U(1))$ with $\RR^3/\ZZ^3$, these eight points are identified with the following eight vectors:

-The monodromy action $T_{ij,k}$ around each loop $\gamma_{ij,k}$ is analysed in detail for the fibration on the quintic threefold $f\colon X \to B$ in \cite[Appendix~A]{AP19}.
+The monodromy action $T'_{ij,k}$ around each loop $\gamma_{ij,k}$ is analysed in detail for the fibration on the quintic threefold $f\colon X \to B$ in \cite[Appendix~A]{AP19}.

 Recall that the mirror to the quintic admits a fibration $\breve{f} \colon \breve{X} \to B$, where the affine monodromy around the discriminant locus on $B$ is given by taking the inverse transpose of the affine monodromy on the base of the fibration for $f \colon X \to B$.
-Considering the action of $T_{ij,k}$ on $\breve{L}_{\RR} \subset \breve{X}$ which permutes the torsion points $u_i$, for $i=\{1,\ldots,7\}$, we obtain the following set of double transpositions, similar to those described in \cite[Appendix~A]{AP19}:
+Considering the action of $T_{ij,k}=({T'_{ij,k}})^{-t}$ on $\breve{L}_{\RR} \subset \breve{X}$ which permutes the torsion points $u_i$, for $i=\{1,\ldots,7\}$, we obtain the following set of double transpositions, similar to those described in \cite[Appendix~A]{AP19}:

 The $2$-torsion points exchanged under these permutations are illustrated in Figure~\ref{fig:monodromy_cube}, in which the torsion point $u_i$ corresponds to the vertex with label $i$.
-Figure~\ref{fig:monodromy_cube} displays, from left to right: \begin{enumerate} \item An example of the orbits of the $\ZZ_2$ action induced by monodromy around a single edge of $\Delta$. \item An example of the orbits of the $\ZZ^3_2$ action induced by monodromy around three different edges of $\Delta$ adjacent to a negative vertex. \item An example of the orbits of the $\ZZ^3_2$ action induced by monodromy around three different edges of $\Delta$ adjacent to a positive vertex. \end{enumerate} Observe that $u_0$ remains invariant under the action of all of the monodromy matrices $T_{ij,k}$.
-That is, $u_0$ defines a section of $\breve{f} \colon X \to B$ and hence there is a connected component of the real Lagrangian $\breve{L}_\RR \subset \breve{X}$ homeomorphic to $S^3$. \begin{lemma}[{C.f\@\cite[Corollary~$1$]{CBM}}] The real locus $\breve{\shL}_\RR$ in the mirror to the quintic threefold consists of two connected components:
+Figure~\ref{fig:monodromy_cube} displays, from left to right: \begin{enumerate} \item An example of the orbits of the $\ZZ_2$ action induced by monodromy around a single edge of $\Delta$. \item An example of the orbits of the $\ZZ^3_2$ action induced by monodromy around three different edges of $\Delta$ adjacent to a negative vertex. \item An example of the orbits of the $\ZZ^3_2$ action induced by monodromy around three different edges of $\Delta$ adjacent to a positive vertex. \end{enumerate} Recall that the monodromy around negative vertices can be deduced from the monodromy around positive vertices by the relations in Theorem \ref{Thm:Marks}.
+Observe that $u_0$ remains invariant under the action of all of the monodromy matrices $T_{ij,k}$.
+That is, $u_0$ defines a section of $\breve{f} \colon X \to B$ and hence there is a connected component of the real Lagrangian $\breve{L}_\RR \subset \breve{X}$ homeomorphic to $S^3$. \begin{lemma}[{cf.\@\cite[Corollary~$1$]{CBM}}] The real locus $\breve{L}_\RR$ in the mirror to the quintic threefold consists of two connected components:

 where $\breve{\shL}_\RR$ is a $7$-to-$1$ cover of $B$ branched along the discriminant locus $\Delta \subset B$. \end{lemma}

 In the remaining part of this article we let

 denote the restriction of $f \colon \breve{X} \to B$ to the real Lagrangian $\breve{L}_{\RR}$, and to the connected component $\breve{\mathcal{L}}_{\RR} \subset \breve{L}_{\RR}$, respectively.